-- 32.1 During a Championship each Competitor will be permitted to use a maximum of four (4) drivers in races. - 32.2 A change of driver may be made at any time before the start of the sprint shootout at each Competition where a sprint session is scheduled, or at any time before the start of the qualifying session at each Competition where a sprint session is not scheduled, provided any change proposed after the end of initial scrutineering receives the consent of the stewards.
+- 32.1 During a Championship each Competitor will be permitted to use a maximum of four (4) drivers in races. - 32.2 Provided any change proposed after the end of initial scrutineering receives the consent of the stewards, a change of driver may be made: - a) At each Competition where a sprint session is not scheduled, at any time before the start of the qualifying session. - b) At each Competition where a sprint session is scheduled, at any time before the start of the sprint qualifying session for a driver who will participate in the sprint session, or at any time before the start of the qualifying session for a driver who will participate in the race.

 Additional changes for reasons of force majeure will be considered separately.

 - 32.3 Any new driver may score points in the Championship. - 32.4 In addition to the provisions of Article 32.1, each Competitor will be permitted to use additional drivers during P1 and P2 provided that: - a) The FIA are informed which cars and drivers each Competitor intends to use in each session no less than twenty-four (24) hours before the scheduled start of P1.
-Any changes less than two (2) hours before the scheduled start of P1 may only be made with the consent of the stewards. - b) No more than two (2) drivers are used in any one (1) session. - C) On one (1) occasion during the Championship, for each car entered for the Championship, each Competitor must use a driver who has not participated in more than two (2) Championship races in their career.
+Any changes less than two (2) hours before the scheduled start of P1 may only be made with the consent of the stewards. - b) No more than two (2) drivers are used in any one (1) session. - c) On one (1) occasion during the Championship, for each car entered for the Championship, each Competitor must use a driver who has not participated in more than two (2) Championship races in their career.
 Each Competitor must advise the FIA in writing seven (7) days prior to the start of the relevant Competition with the details of the driver that they will use. - d) They carry the competition number that has been allocated to them. - e) They use the power unit, RNCs and tyres which are allocated to the nominated driver. - f) They are in possession of a Super Licence or Free Practice Super Licence. - 32.5 If one of the Competitor's nominated drivers is unable to drive at some stage after the end of initial scrutineering, and the stewards consent to a change of driver, the replacement driver must use the engine, gearbox and tyres which were allocated to the original driver (see Articles 28.2, 29 and 30.5).